-MKT 301 Principles of Marketing MKT 310 Consumer Behavior: Concepts, Research Methods and Application Marketing Communications Requirement Select one of the following two courses: MKT 315 Advertising and Integrated Marketing Communications MKT 333 Sales Management Also, select three marketing electives totaling nine semester hours.
+MKT 301 Principles of Marketing MKT 310 Consumer Behavior: Concepts, Research Methods and Application Marketing Communications Requirement Select one of the following two courses: MKT 315 Integrated Marketing Communications: Advertising and Social Media Marketing MKT 333 Sales Management Also, select three marketing electives totaling nine semester hours.
 See previous section for a list of elective courses.
 Note: The course not chosen to complete the marketing communications requirement may also be used as one of the three electives.
 Minor in Business Administration A non-business student may be accepted as an ASB minor.
 The student must have a 2.3 or better cumulative GPA.
 The courses required for completion of the minor are: ACC 201 Financial Accounting FIN 310 Principles of Finance JLA 240 Commercial Law MGT 250 Organizational Behavior MIS 260 Information Systems Concepts MKT 301 Principles of Marketing Students accepted for a business administration minor are expected to have completed all course prerequisites for the program.
 An average of 2.3 in all minor courses must be maintained to fulfill the requirements of the minor.
-THE DIVISION OF JUSTICE AND LAW ADMINISTRATION Charles Mullaney, Chair mullaneyc@wcsu.edu Westside Classroom Building 402, Westside Campus (203) 837-8524 (203) 837- 8527 (fax) Charlene Reid, Division Secretary reidc@wcsu.edu Westside Classroom Building 349, Westside Campus (203) 837-8340 (203) 837- 8527 (fax) Faculty:
+THE DIVISION OF JUSTICE AND LAW ADMINISTRATION Charles Mullaney, Chair mullaneyc@wcsu.edu Westside Classroom Building 402, Westside Campus (203) 837-8524 (203) 837- 8527 (fax) Charlene Parks, Division Secretary parksc@wcsu.edu Westside Classroom Building 349, Westside Campus (203) 837-8340 (203) 837-8527 (fax) Faculty:

 Corrections, Probation, Parole, and Offender Rehabilitation

-G. Kain
+G. Kain K. Marino

 Law Enforcement

 M. Foley A. Markert

 Legal Studies/Paralegal Option

 C. Mullaney, Chair T. Dwyer

 Criminology/Criminal Justice

-K. Jordan F. Muska
+K. Jordan F. Muska D. Sharma

 Adjunct Faculty

-C. Biddle M. Deakin T. Deakin

-W. Defeo D. Fuchs M. Greenstein

-M. Kain J. Kendy A. Land

-S. Monks T. Monks R. Montgomery

-M. Rieve T. Schwartz K. Sharpe

-T. Spence D. Sullivan K. Zercie
+C. Biddle T. Deakin M. Deakin W. Defeo D. Fuchs M. Greenstein M. Kain A. Land J. Kendy T. Monks S. Monks R. Montgomery M. Rieve T. Schwartz K. Sharpe T. Spence D. Sullivan K. Zercie

 Mission

 The administration of justice and law in the United States today is as pervasive as the law itself.
 Accordingly, the mission of the Division of Justice and Law Administration (JLA) is to provide an integration of substantive and practical education in courses of study designed to prepare students for a variety of career choices in law, public service, social systems and private enterprises.

 The division has as its primary purposes: A) to enhance the students' abilities to reason, to communicate in written and verbal form, and to engage in scholarship; B) to fulfill students' career goals in the areas of the administration of justice, the regulatory, protective or rehabilitative services, or the law-related professions; and C) to assist students in pursuing undergraduate and graduate level education in law, criminology, public administration, rehabilitation services, criminal justice and associated areas.

 The Division of JLA offers the bachelor of science degree, the Master of Science in Justice Administration degree and numerous undergraduate and graduate elective course offerings.

 Bachelor of Science in Justice and Law Administration (B.S.)

 Requirements: